TRADE LICENCE UNIT

 1Commercial Vehicles

-Commercial Vehicle means a vehicle used primarily for industrial or trade purposes.
+Commercial Vehicle means a vehicle used primarily for industrial and/or transport of goods/cargo.
 This may include pickup trucks, panel vans, trucks etc.

 CONDITIONS TO BE MET BEFORE IMPORT

-1. For pickup trucks and panel vans – the vehicle to be imported must not be more than seven (7) years from the year of manufacture. (i.e vehicle must be seven years old or less).
+1. For pickup trucks and panel vans – the vehicle to be imported must not be more than ten (10) years from the year of manufacture.

-2. For trucks (MGW 2950kg and above) – the vehicle to be imported must not be more than ten (10) years from the year of manufacture. (i.e vehicle must be ten years old or less).
+2. For trucks (MGW 2950kgs and above) – the vehicle to be imported must not be more than ten (10) years from the year of manufacture.

-4. For first time applicants seeking to import, an onsite investigation will be carried out before consideration of application.
+3. For first time applicants seeking to import, onsite investigation will be carried out.

 PROCEDURES AND DOCUMENTATION TO BE SUBMITTED

-1. Applicant must submit online to the Trade Licence Unit of the Ministry of Trade and Industry an application for a licence to import such vehicle.
+1. Applicant must submit online to the Trade Licence Unit of the Ministry of Trade, Investment and Tourism an application for a licence to import such vehicle.

-3. Scan, upload and attach the valid approval from the Ministry of Works and Transport (Transport Board) for trucks with MGW over 15,000KG
+3. Scan, upload and attach approval from the Transport Board for trucks with MGW over 15,000KG

 4. First time applicants must scan, upload and attach the following documents: